OCamlPro/ez_api/README.md

 As for the traditional client, ez_api provides a virtual implementation of a websocket client: `ez_api.ws` It can be complemented with:
-- For unix the implementation `ez_api.ws-cohttp` requires cohttp-lwt-unix and websocket-lwt-unix:
+- For unix the implementation `ez_api.ws_cohttp` requires cohttp-lwt-unix and websocket-lwt-unix:
 ```
 opam install cohttp-lwt-unix websocket-lwt-unix
 ```
-- For javascript `ez_api.ws-js` that uses the native implementation of the browsers
+- For javascript `ez_api.ws_js` that uses the native implementation of the browsers

 ## Server